undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

 Stay in the harbour district or on the lower town tier rather than the upper terrace.
 The Astir Hotel and the Achaia Beach Hotel cover the central mid-range.
 The Olympic Star and the Maison Grecque Hotel Excelsior are the boutique options in the old quarter (verify currency).
-For carnival weekend, the city books out completely by November of the previous year — reserve a month in advance even for the smaller B&Bs.
+For carnival weekend, the city books out completely by November of the previous year; reserve a month in advance even for the smaller B&Bs.
 Self-catering apartments through standard platforms are widely available outside carnival season.
 For a cheaper base, the long beach at Rio (10 km east, near the Rio-Antirrio bridge) has the family-summer hotel stock and is connected to the city by frequent bus.
-Avoid the chain hotels at the New Port — they are designed for ferry-passenger overnights, not for visiting the city.
+Avoid the chain hotels at the New Port: they are built for ferry-passenger overnights, not for visiting the city.

 What to eat